Digital-Ecosystems/gx-catalogue-ionos/README.md

 ***
 # Federated Catalogue deployment

-This document describes how to deploy the Federated Catalogue on IONOS DCD.
+This repository contains instructions to install the GAIA-X Federated Catalogue on IONOS Cloud.

-***
 These are the services that are deployed:

-- [Demo Portal](https://gitlab.com/gaia-x/data-infrastructure-federation-services/cat/fc-service/-/tree/main/demo-portal): A demo portal to showcase the Federated Catalogue.
+- Demo Portal
-- [Federated Catalogue](https://gitlab.com/gaia-x/data-infrastructure-federation-services/cat/fc-service/-/tree/main/fc-service-server): The Federated Catalogue service.
+- Federated Catalogue
-- [Keycloak](https://www.keycloak.org/): An open source identity and access management solution.
-- [Neo4j](https://neo4j.com/): A graph database management system.
-- [PostgreSQL](https://www.postgresql.org/): Open source object-relational database system.
+- Keycloak
+- Neo4j
+- PostgreSQL
 ***

 ## Requirements